nadigerdivya/Interview_Questions/README.md

 3. What is your role?
 4. What components you have worked on?
 Explain? - related to react.
 5. Reason for geting good performer award.
+6. How did you handle the complaince in your project in pharma company?

 Coding
 ----------